-Grades are posted on Sakai within one week of completing the work [hard-copy homework, notebook checks, Sakai pre/post work].
+Grades are posted on Sakai within one week of completing the work [Excel homework, notebook entries, Sakai pre/post work].
 Any grading discrepancies must be resolved the day the graded work is handed back.
 Discrepancies in Sakai [grade incorrect, for example] must be resolved no later than one week after reviewing the graded assignment.
 A student must show proof the work was graded wrong or in the gradebook incorrectly.
-Grade disputes will not be entertained past 1 week nor be acknowledged the last day of class.
+Grade disputes will not be entertained past 1-week of the graded work being returned to students nor be acknowledged the last day of class.
 Be mindful of this policy.
 Efforts are made to ensure that all Chem 111 TAs uniformly grade.
 On very rare occasions, if it is found there are differences between TA's grading a lab section's averages may be scaled to adjust.
 When this is necessary, the average lab score mean is adjusted to the average quiz mean.